Babe Ruth's called shot: Legacy and cultural references

 In the 1984 film The Natural, The Whammer, played by Joe Don Baker and modeled after Babe Ruth, makes a gesture with his bat that closely mimics the Ruth gesture.
 He then swings and strikes out.
 Major league slugger Jim Thome used a similar bat-pointing gesture as part of his normal preparation for an at-bat.

 The climax of the 1989 film Major League depicts Cleveland Indians catcher Jake Taylor pointing toward the outfield, making a reference to Ruth's called shot.
-However, Taylor bunts the next pitch in a squeeze play that scores the winning run from second base.
+Taylor bunts the next pitch in a squeeze play that scores the winning run from second base.

-In the 1993 film The Sandlot the older version of the lead character Scotty Smalls who went on to become a color announcer for the Los Angeles Dodgers makes a reference to the shot at the beginning of the film.
+In the 1993 film The Sandlot, the older version of the lead character Scotty Smalls, who went on to become a color announcer for the Los Angeles Dodgers, makes a reference to the shot at the beginning of the film.

-In 2005, the jersey that Ruth was wearing during the game was sold for at auction, and was on loan to the New York Yankees Museum.
+In 2005, the jersey that Ruth was wearing during the game was sold for at auction, and was placed on loan to the New York Yankees Museum.
 On August 25, 2024, the jersey was sold via Heritage Auctions for a record $24.12 million, making it the most expensive sports collectible in history, eclipsing the $12.6 million paid for a 1952 Topps baseball card featuring Mickey Mantle in 2022.

-The Scout from Team Fortress 2 has a taunt kill that references Ruth's called shot.